Resurrection-Capsule/ReCap.Server/docs/user/getting-started.md

 > [!WARNING]
 > This method is intended for [TODO: advanced use only? dedicated Darkspore server hosting only?]
+>
-> If you're just looking to play Darkspore, use the Resurrection Capsule Hub (see above) instead.
+> If you're just looking to play Darkspore, [use the Resurrection Capsule Hub](/docs/user/how-to-setup.md) instead.

 Refer to [setup instructions](/docs/user/manually-set-up-server.md).